-NOTE 13 - POLLUTION REMEDIATION OBLIGATIONS
+NOTE 12 - POLLUTION REMEDIATION OBLIGATIONS

 In December, 2012, the Port acquired the real property known as the Carnation property at the corner of South 1st Street and Lincoln Avenue.
-The property was obtained for \$0 from Zion Bank and the Port assumed liability for the contamination remediation of the site.
+The property was obtained for zero dollars from Zion Bank and the Port assumed liability for the contamination remediation of the site.
 The Port has recorded the real assets in the acquisition utilizing internal appraisal techniques.
 The Port has assumed that most, if not all, of the buildings on the 4.58 acres will be demolished.
 The property was acquired with the intent to sell the land and have it again become a productive parcel in the community.

 As part of the acquisition, the Port signed a Consent Decree and Cleanup Action Plan with the Department of Ecology and became legally liable for specific remedial action.
-These actions are expected to take place in 2013 followed by monitoring for several years.
+Remedial actions began in 2013 and will be followed by monitoring for several years.